domesticatedviking/TextyMcSpeechy/README.md

 # TextyMcSpeechy

+# Note:  This branch is no longer maintained.
+The version in the main branch is much easier to install and has new features this version doesn't have.

 ## A workflow with convenience scripts for making any voice into a Piper text-to-speech (TTS) model.
 - Make a custom text-to-speech (TTS) model out of your own voice samples
 - Make a custom TTS model out of any existing voice dataset